 In this web series, Drew and Ellie Holcomb load their family into an Airstream and head out to explore Tennessee’s unmatched scenic beauty, cities and charming small towns.
-Along the way, they find inspiration in the state they love, write music together, make memories as a family and do it all safely.
-Take it from the Holcombs — For the love of Tennessee, travel safe.
+Along the way, they find inspiration in the state they love, write music together and make memories as a family.
+Take it from the Holcombs – your family vacation is now playing in Tennessee.

 Use the buttons below to watch an episode right away, or scroll down to read more about the journey.

 In the first episode, the Holcomb family takes off from their home in Nashville for their state-wide adventure.
 With sleeping bags and guitars in hand, they set out to see what Tennessee has in store for them.

 Lynchburg Historic Square

 In Lynchburg, Tennessee, the Holcombs explore the quaint downtown area, starting at Velma’s Candy.
 The old-fashioned candy store is a tribute to the owner’s grandmother, Velma, who ran a tiny grocery store just two doors down Main Street.
 Then they take a carriage ride around the idyllic little town best known as the home of the Jack Daniel’s distillery.

 The Main Street is just what you’d imagine in a small town, with milkshakes at the pharmacy counter and a courthouse on the adjoining town square.
 The Holcomb family stretches their legs, mostly by chasing two-year-old Rivers — they call him a joy tornado, darting around to anything new and delightful that catches his eye.

 At Big Hill Pond State Park in Pocahontas, Tennessee, the Holcombs fish on the banks of the lake and then take a canoe through the cypress trees.
 There’s even more to do at the 5,000-acre state park, including kayak rentals, camping options, horseback riding and hiking.